richelbilderbeek/awk_course/docs/morning_session/variables.md

 - show the number of diamonds in the dataset
 - show the number of columns in the dataset
+- show the lowest price of all the diamonds
+- show the average price of all the diamonds
-- show the average price of the diamonds
+- show the average price of all the diamonds with an ideal cut
 - show the total weight of all diamonds combined in kilos, 1 carat is 0.0002 kilo
-- show the prices of the diamonds in Swedish kroner, assume 1 US dollar is 10.47 Swedish kroner
+- show the prices of all the diamonds together, in Swedish kroner.
+  Assume 1 US dollar is 10.47 Swedish kroner